Nanosat 01

-The Nanosat 01, sometimes written as NanoSat-1 or NanoSat 01, was an artificial satellite developed by the Spanish Instituto Nacional de Técnica Aeroespacial (INTA) and launched the 18th of December 2004.
+The Nanosat 01, sometimes written as NanoSat-1 or NanoSat 01, was an artificial satellite developed by the Spanish Instituto Nacional de Técnica Aeroespacial (INTA) and launched 18 December 2004.
 Considered a nano satellite for its weight of less than 20 kg, its main mission was forwarding communications between far reaching points of the Earth such as Juan Carlos I Antarctic Base from mainland Spain.
 This was possible due to its polar orbit and altitude of 650 km above sea level.
 During an operational run the data obtained in the Antarctic would be uploaded to the satellite during its fly by and then, downloaded in Spain when satellite reached the Iberian Peninsula.

 When its service life came to an end in 2009, it was replaced by the Nanosat-1B, also developed by INTA.

 Mission

 Nanosat 01 was a low-cost technology demonstration nano satellite.
 Consequently, the main objective was for INTA to get involved and familiarized with all aspects of nanotechnology development.
 With that in mind, the satellite was equipped with new magnetic and solar sensors, store-and-forward communications modules, and navigation and reading instruments.
 Most of them to space-qualify according to ASIC.

 In addition, while in orbit the satellite was to perform four experiments: